mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 While it was useful to make this example more clear with a separate **geneToFloat** method, it would have also been reasonable to simply place the formula in the method **fitness** in the implementation of the abstract (in the base class) method **calcFitness**.

-In any case we are done with coding this example: you can compile the two example Java files Genetic.java and TestGenetic.java, and run the **TestGenetic** class to verify that the example program quickly finds a near maximum value for this function.
+In any case we are done with coding this example.
+You can compile the two example Java files **Genetic.java** and **TestGenetic.java**, and run the **TestGenetic** class to verify that the example program quickly finds a near maximum value for this function.
 The project *Makefile* has a single target that build the library and runs the example test program:

 {linenos=off}
 ~~~~~~~~